holography/holograph/README.md

 * support for JavaScript content
 * [referencing other components](https://github.com/trulia/hologram#referencing-other-components)

-### Features not in scope
+### Unsupported features
-* support for colour values in palettes that require compilation, such as `darken($brand-primary, 10%)` and nested colour variables
+* colour values in palettes that require compilation, such as `darken($brand-primary, 10%)` and nested colour variables
+* Ruby-specific: `.erb` as a source and 'slim' for templates

 ## Getting help